Sync Between Public (or Private) and Private Jira Instances

-Another use case is synchronization between Jira Cloud and Jira on-premise instances, where the Jira on-premise instance is behind the firewall and is not accessible from the outside network.
+Let's discuss a use case where you need to sync between Jira cloud and Jira on-premise instances, where the Jira on-premise instance is behind the firewall and is not accessible from the outside network.

 The Exalate App is able to handle this type of communication between instances and synchronize issues either in a uni- or bi-directional manner.